Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Abstract

 The rapid adoption of foundation models has significantly expanded the capabilities of software systems, enabling them to perform complex language, reasoning, and interaction tasks that were previously difficult to automate.
 However, this progress has also introduced novel challenges that were largely absent in previous generations of software.
 In particular, the increasing integration of foundation models with external tools and resources raises new concerns regarding reliability, security, and robustness.
 The Model Context Protocol (MCP) has recently been proposed to standardize interactions between AI-based software systems, software tools, and external resources.
 Despite its growing adoption, there remains limited systematic understanding of real-world faults in MCP-based software systems.

 In this paper, we present the first large-scale taxonomy of faults in MCP servers, comprising five high-level fault categories derived from empirical evidence.
-To evaluate the completeness and generalizability of this taxonomy, we conduct a survey of MCP practitioners with diverse roles and experience levels.
-The results confirm that all identified fault categories occur in practice and reveal distinct characteristics that differentiate MCP-specific faults from non-MCP faults.
+To evaluate the completeness and generalizability of this taxonomy, we conduct a survey of MCP practitioners representing diverse professional roles.
+The results confirm that all MCP-specific fault categories occur in practice and reveal distinct characteristics that differentiate MCP-specific faults from non-MCP faults.

-Overall, this study provides actionable insights for researchers and practitioners by identifying the most error-prone and critical components of MCP-based systems.
-These insights can inform the development of more robust, reliable, and secure AI-enabled software systems that rely on MCP.